-I talked to my daughter as soon as we came home that day.
+I talked to my daughter about her mean friends as soon as we came home that day.
 I explained to her the reality of life – that not everyone will be nice to her all the time.
 There will be days when she’ll encounter mean kids (and people) just like what happened earlier that day.
-When things like this happen, she shouldn’t let that get to her.
+When her friends are mean to her, she shouldn’t let that get to her.
 If they don’t want to play with her, then just let them be.
 She needs to just walk away and not let whatever they say affect her.
 There’s a lot of other kids who would love to play with her anyway, and I bet they are as fun.
 At this point, she smiled!

 I told her it’s not her loss if her friends don’t want to play with her.
 I actually feel bad for them because they’re missing out; they can’t see what an amazing girl she truly is.
 And then she smiled even more.
 I assured her that she’ll find other friends who will ALWAYS be nice to her and will ALWAYS want to play with her no matter what happens; those are the friends who are worth keeping.
 She nodded.

-I also reminded her that when it happens again, she can always talk to me about it or any of her teachers.
-And assured her that Mommy, Daddy, and Xoey would ALWAYS LOVE to play with her no matter what happens.
+I also reminded her that when her friends are mean to her, she can always talk to me about it or any of her teachers.
+And I assured her that Mommy, Daddy, and Xoey will ALWAYS LOVE to play with her no matter what happens.
 Of course, I ended the talk with telling her that we love her so much.

 How I Wish I Would Have Dealt With My Daughter’s Mean Friends